 These cysts can develop in females at any stage of life, from the neonatal period to postmenopause.
 Most ovarian cysts, however, occur during infancy and adolescence, which are hormonally active periods of development.
-Most are functional in nature and resolve with minimal treatment.
+Most are functional in nature and resolve without treatment.
 (See Epidemiology, Prognosis, Treatment, and Medication.)

-When ovarian cysts are large, persistent, or painful, surgery may be required, sometimes resulting in removal of the ovary.
+When ovarian cysts are large, persistent, painful, or have concerning radiographic or exam findings, surgery may be required, sometimes resulting in removal of the ovary.
 A large ovarian cyst is shown in the images below.
 (See Treatment.)

 Abdominal pain in the female can be one of the most difficult cases to diagnose correctly in the emergency department (ED).
 The spectrum of gynecologic disease is broad, spanning all age ranges and representing various degrees of severity, from benign cysts that eventually resolve on their own to ruptured ectopic pregnancy that causes life-threatening hemorrhage.
 (See Prognosis.)

-When presented with this scenario, the goal of the emergency physician is to rule out acute causes of abdominal pain associated with high morbidity and mortality, such as appendicitis or ectopic pregnancy, to assess for the possibility of neoplasm or malignancy, and either to refer the patient to the appropriate consultant or to discharge them with a clear plan for follow-up with an obstetrician/gynecologist.
+When presented with this scenario, the goal of the emergency physician is to rule out acute causes of abdominal pain associated with high morbidity and mortality, such as appendicitis, ovarian torsion, or ectopic pregnancy; to assess for the possibility of neoplasm or malignancy; and either to refer the patient to the appropriate consultant or to discharge them with a clear plan for follow-up with an obstetrician/gynecologist.
 (See Presentation, DDx, and Workup.)